Last year I made Eggnog when we put our Christmas tree up, but this year I want to come up with a clean hot chocolate recipe.

 - Pinch of unrefined sea salt

-- Add the coconut cream, almond extract (or chopped fresh mint), cacao powder, dates, 3/4 cup water, maple syrup and pinch of unrefined sea salt to a high-speed blender (such as a Vitamix) and process on high for 1 full minute, or until smooth and creamy.
+- Add the coconut cream, almond extract (or chopped fresh mint), cacao powder, dates, 3/4 cup water, maple syrup and pinch of unrefined sea salt to a high-speed blender, like our favorite one from Ninja and process on high for 1 full minute, or until smooth and creamy.

 - Pour the mixture into a small saucepan and stir in 1/4 cup water if you want it a bit thinner.
 Heat the chocolate mixture, stirring consistently, over low heat until warm, about 2 minutes.
 Serve at once.